 Some children learn better if they study in an area that mimics the traditional classroom environment.
 If your child wants to have their own “mini classroom” at home, get some things that can make their study space look like a traditional classroom, such as high-quality tote trays for school, mini blackboards, educational posters, and display boards.
 Don’t forget to get your child’s input, too.
 Better yet, let them pick what they want to decorate their space with.

-One of the advantages of an online school is that your child gets to learn in a non-traditional environment.
+One of the advantages of an home schooling is that your child gets to learn in a non-traditional environment.
 You can use that freedom to create a learning environment wherein your child will feel inspired to study.
 Unlike a traditional classroom, you can use bean bags, playmats, standing desks, and other things that will help your child retain focus.
 If they feel restless, which is common with online learning, the feeling of not being in a traditional classroom can help them regain concentration.

 Establish a routine